ProsperWorks/copper-sdk/README.md

 ## Development
 ### Prerequisites
-Before development, make sure you installed all packages.
-We are using yarn for this project.
+Confirm all packages have been installed before development.
+Yarn will be used for this particular project.

 ```bash
 yarn